-The man known to contemporaries as the Liberator (for his role in Catholic Emancipation) was dying.
+Born on Aug.
+6, 1775, the man known to contemporaries as the Liberator (for his role in Catholic Emancipation) was dying.
 Even though a wealthy man, the famine was taking its toll on O’Connell.
 He told a friend in early February:

 “I feel I am almost gone, my powers have almost departed me.
 My voice is almost mute.
 I am oppressed with grief”

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.